• Skip to main content

 If I’m to be completely honest, sometimes I can be a really, really lazy cook.
 Sometimes I just want something effortless, something tasty that I can throw together with minimal effort.
 Hot comfort food with no work.

-That’s where this recipe came from.
-That, and finding myself with a considerable number of fresh beetroot in my vegetable crisper.
-We get regular, locally grown veg box deliveries, and one of my favourite vegetables included in these deliveries is fresh beetroot.
+This recipe came from that, and I found myself with a considerable number of fresh beetroot in my vegetable crisper.
+We get regular, locally grown vegetable box deliveries, and one of my favourite vegetables included in these deliveries is fresh beetroot.

-Roasted beetroot is one of the most delicious flavours, I think, and combined with roasted sweet potato and juicy roast chicken it’s a sweet and earthy medley.
-Throw in some whole garlic bulbs (yes, the whole thing!) and a generous drizzle of rosemary-infused olive oil and you’ve got a quick and easy busy midweek dinner recipe, with only one pan to wash up afterwards.
+Roasted beetroot is one of the most delicious flavours, I think, and combined with roasted sweet potato and juicy roast chicken, it’s a sweet and earthy medley.
+Throw in some whole garlic bulbs (yes, the whole thing!) and a generous drizzle of rosemary-infused olive oil, and you’ve got a quick and easy busy midweek dinner recipe, with only one pan to wash up afterward.
 Win!

 Ingredients for Garlic and Rosemary Chicken Traybake image